Moving to Dubai

 • Applicants must demonstrate a freelancing portfolio / CV.

-The United Arab Emirates (UAE) does offer a Job Seeker Visa/Job Exploration Visa that allows individuals to enter the country and search for job opportunities.
+The United Arab Emirates (UAE) does offer a job seeker visa/job exploration visa that allows individuals to enter the country and search for job opportunities.
+The requirements to obtain a job exploration visa includes:

 • The applicant must be at least 21 years old and meet the eligibility criteria set by the UAE immigration authorities.